 Audience & Participant Take-aways

-• a chief architect’s role
+- the scope of a chief architect’s role

-• the mindset and operating model differences between “digital” and traditional companies
+- the mindset and operating model differences between “digital” and traditional companies

-• pitching complex topics to CxOs effectively
+- pitching complex technical topics to an executive audience

 Participants will be able to:

-• reverse-engineer an organization’s beliefs and influence them
+- reverse-engineer an organization’s beliefs and influence them

-• cut through the complexity of large-scale systems by using models and systems thinking
+- tackle the complexity of large-scale systems by using models and systems thinking

-• make disciplined and principle-based architectural decisions
+- make principle-based architectural decisions